ashdehghan/NEExT/README.md

 nxt.apply_dim_reduc_to_graph_feats(dim_size=4, reducer_type="pca")
 ```

-If we take a look at the `global feature vector` we can see that it is upaded with the new size of dimension.
+If we take a look at the `global feature vector` we can see that it is updated with the new size of dimension.

 ```python